himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 +++

-Last month, I wrote about my [switch to Joplin](post/switched-to-joplin-notes/) for my personal and work notes.
-While there were many features I liked about the system, I had a few issues which caused concern for using the application long-term for all my notes.
-While I am still using Joplin for all of my personal notes, I have switched back to `org-mode` for my notes at work.
-Why have I switched at work, but *not* at home?
+Last month, I wrote about my [switch to Joplin](post/switched-to-joplin-notes/) for both my personal and work notes.
+While I enjoyed many features in Joplin, I also had a few concerns about using the system long-term for all my notes.
+As of last week, I am still using Joplin for all of my personal notes, but have switched back to `org-mode` for my notes at work.
+Why?

 <!--more-->

 ## Use Cases
-To better understand why Joplin works well for me at home but not work, lets first the different features between Joplin and emacs org-mode.
+To better understand why Joplin works well for me at home but can't effectively replace org-mode at work, lets first list some different features between Joplin and emacs org-mode.

 ### Joplin Features
-#### "Notes"-Style
+#### "Notes"-Style Focused
 <a href="/img/posts/back-on-org-mode-for-work/joplin-gui.png">
 <img alt="Joplin GUI" src="/img/posts/back-on-org-mode-for-work/joplin-gui.png" style="max-width: 100%;"/></a>
 <div class="caption">Joplin uses a traditional "note" layout, with blank text